needle-mirror/com.unity.live-capture/Documentation~/ref-component-arkit-default-face-mapper.md

 14. This inspector also exposes properties used to process the incoming value before applying it to the blendshape.
 Learn more about them in the [Mapping Evaluator section](face-capture-mapping-evaluator.md).

+## Retargeting

+A **Default Face Mapper** asset may be shared by different character rigs, with a few constraints.

+* The paths from the **Face Actor** component to the transforms or meshes used in the mapper must be the same across the different characters.
+Therefore, character rigs should try to have consistent structure and naming conventions.
+* If a rig does not have one of the transforms or meshes used in the mapper at the expected path, that part of the mapping will not be applied.